- Entertainment and Nightlife, Sightseeing, Neighborhood/Area Type

 - Half Day to Full Day Time to Spend

 Read about how we rank Things to Do.

-Partially barricaded by stone walls, accented with Baroque buildings and lying on cobblestone streets, Santo Domingo's Zona Colonial marks the area where Columbus settled in the New World.
-Visitors say it's definitely a must-see, considering the city's best-known historic sites are located here.
+Partially barricaded by stone walls, accented with baroque architecture and lying on cobblestone streets, Santo Domingo's Zona Colonial marks the area where Columbus settled in the New World.
+Visitors say it's definitely a must-see, considering the city's best known historic sites are located here.
 But this UNESCO World Heritage Site also shelters many hotels, bars and restaurants.
-Best of all, you can explore the area entirely on foot: For all that's crammed inside, there's really only 12 blocks worth of sights.
+Best of all, you can explore the area entirely on foot: For all that's crammed inside, there's really only 11 blocks worth of sights.

 So where should you start?
 Perhaps the Catedral Primada de America, which is located near the heart of the zone (look for the statue of Christopher Columbus).
 From there you can trek a little farther west to Fortaleza Ozama, located along the mouth of the Río Ozama in the southeast quadrant.
 Next, walk along the Calle Las Damas (the oldest street, a pedestrian-only zone) to the Alcázar de Colón palace and museum.

 Even though Zona Colonial is free to explore, keep in mind that several of the area's museums and historic properties charge an entry fee.
 Typical admission fees range from RD$60 ($1.33 USD) to RD$100 ($2.21 USD).